Hawaii Court Records

 What is an Annulment in Hawaii?

-An annulment is a decree of nullity, declaring a marriage contract void under Hawaii laws (HRS §580–21)..
-There are six primary grounds for annulment in Hawaii per the same statute.
+An annulment is a decree of nullity declaring a marriage contract void under Hawaii laws (HRS §580–21).
+Per the same statute, there are six primary grounds for annulment in Hawaii.
 Some of these include familial relation between the couple, nonage of either spouse, mental incapacity, and concealing a loathsome disease.
 Likewise, marriage contracts entered under force, duress, and fraud are void ex post facto.

 Annulment vs. Divorce in Hawaii

-- Validity: The court holds that a marriage contract is valid and binding on both parties until the issuance of a divorce decree.
-For annulment, the court voids the marriage contract from the date of union hitherto.
+- Validity: The court holds that a marriage contract remains valid and binding on both parties until a divorce decree is issued.
+For annulment, the court voids the marriage contract from the date of the union onward.

 - Filing grounds: The grounds on which a person may file for divorce or annulment are different.
 The court may dissolve a marriage based on irreconcilable differences, but not for an annulment.

 - Time of action: Intending divorcees may initiate the suit at any time.
-However, an annulment action is often subject to the statute of limitation.
+However, an annulment action is often subject to the statute of limitations.
 For example, a plaintiff filing on the ground of physical incapacity must do so within two (2) years of solemnization (HRS §580–28).
-Suffice to say that the court will question the motivation for annulment if the plaintiff fails to initiate action immediately after he/she is aware of the invalidity of the marriage.
+The court will question the motivation for annulment if the plaintiff fails to initiate action immediately after he/she is aware of the invalidity of the marriage.

 Is an Annulment Cheaper Than Divorce in Hawaii?